ChoicescriptIDE/main/source/help/topics/further-reading.md

 **[Choice of Box](http://choiceofbox.com "Choice of Box")**

-A community resource site, and home of the annual CSComp, that provides links to various articles, threads, and resources any aspiring ChoiceScript developer might find useful.
+A community resource site and home of the annual CSComp; the site provides links to various articles, threads, and resources any aspiring ChoiceScript developer might find useful.

 **[RETowers' Basic ChoiceScript Guide](https://retowers.neocities.org/CSGuide/CSGuide.html "RETowers' ChoiceScript Guide")**